Chapter 15.25

 2. Temporary political campaign signs not to exceed eight square feet;

-3. Temporary signs or banners may be displayed for up to seven days; provided, that they are removed within one day after the event or activity;
+3. Temporary signs or banners promoting or advertising an event or activity may be displayed for up to 30 days prior to the event or activity; provided, that they are removed within three days after the completion of the event or activity;

 4. Legal notices and official public notices approved by the city;